H4ffliger/FlappyBird_AI/README.md

-**Running the AI**

-Simply open index.html in your browser to see the AI in action.
-The AI uses a genetic algorithm to learn how to play Flappy Bird effectively.

 Directory Structure
 - library/: Contains external libraries used in the project.
 - bird.js: Script defining the bird's behavior and properties.